paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 1. Go to `http://dukesrg.github.io/2xrsa.html?arm11.bin` on your 3ds
 2. OTPHelper will launch, then select the "Dump otp.bin (0x108) (< 3.0)" option
-3. Press Select on the main menu to eject your SD card
-4. Put your SD card in your computer, then rename `otp.bin` to `otp0x108.bin`
-6. Copy over `otp0x108.bin` to a safe folder on your computer
-6. Reinsert your SD card into your 3DS, then press B
 8. Go back to the main menu, then Select the "Dump otp.bin (0x100) (< 3.0)" option
 3. Press Select on the main menu to eject your SD card
-4. Put your SD card in your computer, then copy over `otp.bin` to a safe folder on your computer.
+4. Put your SD card in your computer, then copy over `otp0x108.bin` and `otp.bin` to a safe folder on your computer.
 10. Ensure that `otp.bin` is 256 bytes and `otp0x108.bin` is 264 bytes
 11. Backup `otp.bin` and `otp0x108.bin` to multiple locations (such as online file storage)